Through our Outreach work,

 needed to cook a traditional Thanksgiving dinner.
 As many as fifteen

-Thanksgiving baskets provided by Saint Peter's are distributed to needy
+Thanksgiving baskets provided by St. Peter's are distributed to needy

 families by Caldwell Human Services.